natalieagus/50005/docs/OS/index.md

 # Operating System
 {: .no_toc}

 This section contains the syllabus and materials for the first part of 50.005.
-You can find detailed Weekly learning objectives below.
+You can find Weekly learning objectives below, and an even more comprehensive objectives in each of the notes.

 {: .note-title}
 > Textbook